Welcome to the Easy2Boot website

 - Boot to the E2B menu and select your ISO from the menu.Click here for a list of over 200 ISOs and other payload files that work with Easy2Boot (including UEFI booting).

-E2B wth LANG=SIMP_CHINESE set in \_ISO\MyE2B.cfg (also available: English, French, German, Italian, Polish, Portuguese, Romanian and Spanish).
+Menu Languages: English, French, German, Chinese, Italian, Polish, Portuguese, Romanian and Spanish.

 Easy2Boot is a FREE collection of grub4dos scripts which you add to a grub4dos-bootable USB drive.
-Each time you boot, the E2B scripts automatically find the payload files (.ISO, .IMA, .BIN, .IMG, etc.) on the USB drive and dynamically generate the menus, depending on their file extension.
+Each time you boot, the E2B scripts automatically find all the payload files (.ISO, .IMA, .BIN, .IMG, etc.) on the USB drive and dynamically generate the menus, depending on their file extension.
+Booting to the Main menu can be speeded up by enabling the 'FASTLOAD' menu cache feature.

 Read How Easy2Boot works (recommended if you want to get the best out of E2B).